croys/min-caml-rs/README.md

 The intention is to provide LLVM and WebAssembly backends, not native backends as per the original project.

+This is largely being done as an exercise to learn Rust.
+It will be a fairly direct port, with major module, type and function names remaining the same, with a structure as close to the original OCaml code as possible.

 ## Roadmap

 * Lexer